 - (b) Discipline and discharge will be administered only for just cause.
 Probationary employees will be disciplined in accordance with provisions currently set up under Article 19.
-The Parties agree that the primary intent of all discipline, except termination, is to be corrective in nature. - (c) The demotion/reclassification of an employee shall not preclude an employee from reapplying for a promotion/reclassification at a future time and being considered for the position at the Employer's discretion if he/she meets the eligibility criteria.
+The Parties agree that the primary intent of all discipline, except termination, is to be corrective in nature. - (c) The demotion/reclassification of an employee shall not preclude an employee from reapplying for a promotion/reclassification at a future time and being considered for the position at the Employer's discretion if they meet the eligibility criteria.
 Management shall be available for dialog with the employee regarding when and in what circumstances the employee might be considered for a return to the position from which the demotion or reclassification occurred. - (d) The Employer will notify the Union Shop Steward or the Union Office as soon as practical, but in all cases within three (3) days, when it initiates an investigatory suspension.
 The Employer shall utilize investigatory suspensions only for the purposes of investigation of the following types of wrongdoing by employees: threats of violence, physical altercations, sexual harassment, theft, drug/alcohol use, and/or being under the influence while at work, major safety violations and hampering of Employer investigations.
 After five (5) business days, (i.e., Monday through Friday) following an investigatory suspension, the Union shall have the option of either: (i) waiting until final discipline, if any, is imposed, following which the Union has the regular 30 days to grieve; or (ii) going ahead at any time during the investigatory suspension or within 30 days after it is concluded and filing a grievance even though final discipline has not yet been imposed, and said grievance may be processed all the way through the grievance procedure, up to and including arbitration.
 The Union agrees that it shall not exercise this option (ii) without first discussing the matter with Labor Relations.
-It is understood that this does not alter the Employer's obligation to impose final discipline, if any, within the applicable period as provided in subsection (g). - (e) At the employee's request, all disciplinary documents, excluding any level of discipline involving violations of the Employer's harassment and/or respectful workplace policies, and excluding any discipline resulting in suspension(s) or termination, shall be removed from the employee's file twelve (12) months after being issued unless there is a recurrence of the problem or a similar incident during the twelve (12) month period.
+It is understood that this does not alter the Employer's obligation to impose final discipline, if any, within the applicable period as provided in subsection (g).